broadinstitute/cromwell/docs/backends/Google.md

   maxRetries: 1
 }
 ```
 the task will be retried at max 1 more time, and this time with "1.1 GB" memory.
+Please note that Pipelines API will adjust the memory value based on their
+standards for memory for a VM.
+So it's possible that even though the request says 1.1 GB memory, it actually allocated a bit more memory to the VM.

 Two environment variables called `${MEM_UNIT}` and `${MEM_SIZE}` are also available inside the command block of a task,
 making it easy to retrieve the new value of memory on the machine.